Nauclea orientalis: Taxonomy and nomenclature

 Among the Djabugay people of Australia, they are known as gadugay.
 Among the Kuku Yalanji, they are known as kabal.
 The Jawoyn people call it jirrib or wowerlk.
 In various other languages of the Indigenous Australians, the names for Leichhardt trees include kaapi or kalpi in Pakanh, atulwanyj in Uw Oykangand, atulganyj in Uw Olkola.
 In avoidance speech (Uw Ilbmbanhdhiy or "respect language"), it is known as oboy in Uw Oykangand and opoy in Uw Olkola.

 The common name "Leichhardt tree" is from the German explorer Ludwig Leichhardt, who encountered the tree in his first expedition from Moreton Bay to Port Essington (from October 1, 1844 to December 17, 1845).
 He mistakenly identified it as a closely related Sarcocephalus and remarked on their preponderance near large riverbanks.

 Leichhardt trees belong to the genus Nauclea classified under the tribe Naucleeae, subfamily Cinchonoideae of the coffee family (Rubiaceae).

 The species was first described as Cephalanthus orientalis by Carl Linnaeus in the first edition of Species Plantarum, but was transferred to the genus Nauclea in the second edition in 1762.
 The specific epithet orientalis means "eastern".
 The generic name Nauclea comes from Greek naus ("ship") and kleio ("close").
 It is unknown why, as no part of the plant is remotely boat-like.
 A likely explanation is that Linnaeus was using different parts of plants when he first described the species and may have erroneously attributed a boat-like part of another plant to the species.
 It might also be a reference to the shape of the fruit cells.
-Many authors agree on the view that Linnaeus' description of C. orientalis in 1753 is mixture of true Nauclea orientalis and description by Hendrik van Rheede, and true identity of the Rheede's plant (as Katou Tsjaca or Katou Tsjaka) had been variously argued since at least 1798.
+Many authors agree on the view that Linnaeus's description of C. orientalis in 1753 is a mixture of true Nauclea orientalis and a description by Hendrik van Rheede, and the true identity of Rheede's plant (as Katou Tsjaca or Katou Tsjaka) had been variously argued since at least 1798.
 Colin Ernest Ridsdale discussed this matter and supposed that Rheede had intended to describe kadam.
 The illustration of the Rheede's plant was later designated as the lectotype of kadam, i.e. Neolamarckia cadamba when Jean Bosser tried to solve the taxonomic problem of that species.